1darshanpatil/PythonCourse/README.md

 # 10_days_of_Python

-The main objective of this file is to save my solutions. and look back into past from future days what  have had done.
+The main objective of this file is to save my solutions. and look back into past from future widnow what  have had done.

 |Day|Codes|
 |---|---|